5 Bedrooms / 2 Bathrooms / 4 Reception

 A dual aspect double bedroom with double glazed timber framed windows to the side and front elevations.
 Television point.

 Bathroom 2.51m (8'3") x 1.78m (5'10")

-Fitted with a white suite comprising pedestal basin, WC and a panel bath with mixer tap and shower attachment.
-The double glazed timber framed window is to the front elevation providing pleasant countryside views.
+Fitted with a modern white suite comprising pedestal basin, WC and a panelled bath with mixer tap and shower attachment.
+The double glazed timber framed window is to the front elevation and provides pleasant countryside views.
+Wood effect floor covering.

 Bedroom 1 4.78m (15'8") x 3.33m (10'11")

 A good size, dual aspect, double room with the double glazed timber framed windows to the side and front elevations.
-Double, obscure glazed doors lead into the en-suite.
+Double, obscure glazed doors lead into the en suite shower room.

-A generous dual aspect room with the double glazed timber framed windows to the side and rear elevations providing, superb country to sea views.
+A generously proportioned, dual aspect room with double glazed timber framed windows to the side and rear elevations providing superb rural to sea views.
 Fitted with a white suite comprising WC, pedestal basin and a large fully tiled enclosure with a fully plumbed power shower installed.
-Combination light / shaver point.
+Wood effect floor covering.
+Combination light/ shaver point.
 Fitted shelves.

 Bedroom 4 6.96m (22'10") x 3.33m (10'11")

 Exposed purlins.
 Wired for wall lights.
-Storage cupboards either side of the uPVC double glazed dormer window that provide amazing views to the Mountains of Mourne (on a clear day) and across the local countryside and Glen Maye.
+Storage cupboards either side of the uPVC double glazed dormer window that provide amazing views to the Mountains of Mourne (on a clear day) and across the countryside to Glen Maye.
 Television point.

 Bedroom 5 6.96m (22'10") x 3.33m (10'11")